Common-Longitudinal-ICU-data-Format/ARF-NIV_TreatmentLocation/README.md

-# Emergency Department Triage Pathways in Acute Respiratory Failure: A comprehensive analysis of utilization and outcomes.
+# The Role of Treatment Setting in Acute Respiratory Failure: A comprehensive analysis of utilization and outcomes.

 ## CLIF 2.1